Metals in Biology and Medicine

 1) Continuous assessment

-- Mandatory attendance of 2/3 of T and TP classes and to all seminars.
-(Frequência)
+- Frequence: Mandatory attendance of 2/3 of total classes (TP and P) and to all oral presentations and P classes (3 classes of 4h).

-- Classification in the seminar (2 seminar) with average of 9.5 or more; with a weighting of 45% in the final classification; classification below 9.5 in this component does not confer frequency;
+- Classification in the paper presentation (2 papers) with average of 9.5 or more; with a weighting of 25% in the final classification; classification below 9.5 in this component does not confer frequency;

 - 2 theoretical tests, arithmetic average with a weighting of 50% (9.5 or higher in the average of the two frequencies) (written exam).